AI-Native Interface

 • - Use environment variables or a secrets manager for token storage — avoid hardcoding tokens in config files.

 • - The MCP server inherits the permissions of the token it uses.
-Use scoped tokens with minimal permissions for automated workflows.
+Prefer org-bound service tokens with only the scopes your workflow needs.

 • - For shared environments, prefer HTTP transport with network-level access control (VPN, firewall rules) rather than exposing the server publicly.